OU Research Disk (OURdisk)

 OU Research Disk (OURdisk) is a large scale, high performance disk resource that is available to OU employees and their research collaborators (including student researchers).
 OURdisk can also be used for coursework.

 NOTE: For OURdisk, "TB" means 1012 (trillion) bytes, NOT 240 bytes ("TiB").

 You can buy portions of OURdisk, where each portion is ~9.3 TB of usable capacity, corresponding to the usable capacity of a single 16 TB disk drive.

-OURdisk's initial capacity is ~3800 TB at OU Norman and ~3800 TB at OUHSC.
-The Norman part is already in "friendly user" mode.
+OURdisk's capacity is ~9000 TB at OU Norman and ~3800 TB at OUHSC.
+The Norman part is already in production.

-OURdisk is available on OU's supercomputer and on the OU Research Cloud (OURcloud), and can be mounted on Linux servers across OU Norman.
+OURdisk is available on OU's supercomputer and on the OU Research Cloud (OURcloud), and can be mounted on Linux servers and Windows, MacOS and Linux desktop and laptop PCs across OU Norman.